szilagyipeter99/embeddedsystems/README.md

 ### Testing an example in the Espressif IDE:

-1. File > New > Espressif IDF Project
+1. Click on the Espressif logo in VS Code and execute the __New Project Wizard__ command

-2. Name the project according to the example
+2. Change the default name and path of the project as needed

-3. Select 'esp32c6' as the target and choose the appropriate serial port
+3. Select __esp32c6__ as the target and __ESP32-C6 chip (via builtin USB-JTAG)__ as the board

-4. Modify or create the files in the base project according to the example folder
+4. Choose the __template-app__ template from the __Extension__ category

-5. Press 'Launch' to upload the project to the device
+5. Modify and add the required files to the project

 ### Documentations: